2kwattz/CareerPilot/README.md

 16. Data scrapping for top MNCs completed (only space issues)
 17. Few static pages 100% done
 18. Internshala and Linkedin job scrapping works individually providing data such as job title, posting date, company and location
+19. Nodemailer Functionality added in ContactUs form to create custom emails (test)
+20. NewsAPI Integrated in Dashboard (Gbobal API Now, Will switch to MNCs, IT Company news ones soon) using Dynamic templating i.e The news will keep on updating with news title, description an Read More option